mjf1406/worksheet-generators/README.md

       - [x] user can edit
       - [x] user can delete
       - [ ] teacher is notified when a student has a negative behavior streak
-      - [ ] behavior dashboards: what should be shown?
-    - [ ] redemption items
-      - [x] user can create, setting cost, name, and icon
-      - [x] user can delete
-      - [x] user can edit
-      - [ ] redemption dashboard: what should I show?
-    - [x] redeeming items
-      - [x] user can select multiple students to redeem the same thing simultaneously
-      - [x] user can select quantity of redemption item to apply to selected students
 - tool: Attendance
   - [x] stores presence and absence based on user's local time zone
   - [ ] prevents absent students from being awarded points